 Although they are born with floppy ears, Boston Terrier’s earns will stand up on their own by the age of 4 months, sometimes even earlier.
 However, their ears will flip backwards whilst teething (3 and 4 ½ months of age), and then straighten up again.

-With this illustrative guide, you’ll discover when those ears should be erect and what you can do to help your dog’s ears stand if they naturally don’t.
+With this illustrative guide, you’ll discover when you can expect those ears to be erect, how their ears look like in the different phases and what you can do to help your dog’s ears stand up if they naturally don’t.